ucsb-cs148/s21/_lectures/lect18.md

 So **PLEASE** fill in your evaluations!

 Thank you all for taking the time (especially after so many peer eval questionnaires! :))

-# Briefly: Some Lessons Learned.

-In our teaching team meetings, the staff share some of the lessons learned.
-We ask you to think of some as well, so that we will have some collective wisdom for future iterations of this class.
-A few examples to stir your imagination:

-* During a rebase, *just rebase*.
-Don't make changes (i.e. fix bugs, add features) during a rebase.
-Only focus on fixing merge conflicts.
-Make your changes to fix bugs or add features before the rebase, or after the rebase, but *not during*.

-* Making sure to listen to your team mates and give everyone a chance to feel like they are a part of the team, because the internal team work and how everyone contributes is crucial to the team's effectiveness and success.

-Let's take a moment: what are some other lessons you've learned this quarter?
-Please type them type them into the `#lessons-learned` channel now open in Slack!

 # Today: Work Towards Code Freeze